AML Screening FAQs

 Continuous monitoring is essential in adverse media screening.
 Real-time algorithms and periodic reviews of media sources help identify emerging risks associated with customers or transactions.

-Securities Screening
+Securities screening

 Real-time screening vs. ongoing monitoring

-Real-time screening is the process of cross-referencing customer names or transactions against AML lists as the activity occurs.
-It is usually used during customer onboarding for a swift and seamless experience.
-Moreover, it is used for transaction screening to ensure that payments are processed in real time.
-Organizations screen the sender, receiver, intermediaries, and other related parties before releasing the transaction.
+Real-time screening cross-references customer names or transactions against AML lists as the activity occurs.
+It is typically used during customer onboarding for a swift and seamless experience.
+Moreover, it is used for transaction screening to ensure payments are processed in real time.
+Ongoing monitoring regularly checks customers against sanctions, PEP lists, watchlists, and adverse mediato track shifts in customer risk levels.

 Why build an AML screening process?